Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

-In a finite uniform workload a potential from Definition~\ref{def:edge_potential} of an edge connecting two subtrees $S$ and $T$ is equal to $|V(S)| \cdot |V(T)|$.
-A $k$-ary search tree is \emph{weakly-complete} when all its levels are fully filled (i.e., each node has $k$ children) except for the last level.
+A $k$-ary search tree can be split on levels: the $i$-th level consists of nodes that are at distance $i + 1$ from the root.
+The tree is \emph{weakly-complete} when all its levels, except for the last one, are fully filled (i.e., the $i$-th level has $k^{i-1}$ nodes).
 Nodes on the last level can be distributed arbitrarily.
 The \emph{height} of a tree is the length of the path in edges from the root to the nodes on the last non-empty level.
+Moreover, in a finite uniform workload, a potential from Definition~\ref{def:edge_potential} of an edge connecting two subtrees $S$ and $T$ is equal to $|V(S)| \cdot |V(T)|$.

+Our goal is to find an optimal non-rooted $(k+1)$-degree tree instead of a $k$-ary search tree.
+A $(k+1)$-degree tree is a non-rooted tree where each node has at most $k+1$ neighbours.
+Such trees represent the same set of trees as $k$-ary search trees: you can root a $(k+1)$-degree tree by a leaf and obtain a $k$-ary search tree.
+Also, we can ignore the search property for now, since we consider just the uniform workload; given a rooted tree we can always place the right labels.
+The main intuition of our improvement is that when someone talks about $k$-ary tree they consider the root to have $k$ children, while, in general, it can have $k+1$ children.

-\begin{definition} A \emph{quasi-optimal tree} of degree $k + 1$ is a rooted tree with the root having $k + 1$ weakly-complete $k$-ary trees.
+\begin{definition} A \emph{centroid} $(k+1)$-degree tree is a tree with the root having $k + 1$ weakly-complete $k$-ary trees.
 All the levels of the whole tree are fully filled except possibly the last one.
 We can change the relative positions of subtrees such that the leaves on the last level are all grouped together to the left.
-The tree is shown of Figure~\ref{fig:quasi-optimal tree}. \end{definition}
+The tree is shown on Figure~\ref{fig:quasi-optimal tree}. \end{definition}

-Though for the proof purposes it is more convenient to look at the quasi-optimal tree as rooted at the vertex with $k+1$ children described in the definition, we accentuate the fact that that tree is still a $k$-ary tree if we root it at an (arbitrary) leaf.
+Now, we prove that the centroid $(k+1)$-degree tree has total distance close to the total distance of the optimal $(k+1)$-degree tree.

 \begin{definition} Consider two neighbouring weakly-complete subtrees.
 A \emph{push-up} operation moves a leaf from the last level of one tree to the last level of another. \end{definition}